Dallas Housing Market: Trends & Prices (2025)

 Lake Highlands

-The amazing public schools in Lake Highlands may be one of the worst-kept secrets in all of Texas.
-Families flock to this neighborhood because of the highly rated schools and easy access to big city amenities.
+The public schools in Lake Highlands may be one of the worst-kept secrets in all of Texas.
+Families flock to this neighborhood, consisting of dozens of subdivisions, because of the highly rated schools and easy access to big-city amenities.
+Getting preapproved for a home loan can help you compete if you’re looking to buy in this busy market.

 Quick Facts